-Scottish Rugby recognises the need for effective disciplinary rules, together with equitable procedures to ensure that those rules are applied fairly.
-Scottish Rugby reminds all those involved in the game of its core principles of Leadership, Engagement, Achievement, Enjoyment and Respect.
-Discipline is an integral part of the game, both on and off the field, and this is reflected through adherence to the Laws, the Regulations and Rugby’s core values.
+Scottish Rugby recognises the need for effective disciplinary rules, together with procedures to ensure that those rules are applied fairly.
+Discipline, both on and off the field, is integral to the game.
+This is reflected through adherence to the Laws, the Regulations and Scottish Rugby’s Core Values.

 World Rugby Regulations